edgedb/edgedb/docs/reference/edgeql/cardinality.rst

 Type qualifiers
 ^^^^^^^^^^^^^^^

-When defining custom functions, all inputs  are element-wise by default.
-The ``set of`` :ref:`type qualifier  <ref_sdl_function_typequal>` is used to designate an input as aggregate.
-The ``optional`` qualifier marks the input as optional; an operation will be executed is an optional input is empty or omitted, whereas passing an empty set for a "standard" (non-optional) element-wise input will always result in an empty set.
+When defining functions, all inputs are element-wise by default.
+The ``set of`` :ref:`type qualifier  <ref_sdl_function_typequal>` is used to designate an input as *aggregate*.
+Currently this modifier is not supported for user-defined functions, but it is used by certain standard library functions.

+Similarly the ``optional`` qualifier marks the input as optional; an operation will be executed is an optional input is empty or omitted, whereas passing an empty set for a "standard" (non-optional) element-wise input will always result in an empty set.

+Similarly, the *output* of a function :ref:`can be annotated
+<ref_sdl_function_rettype>` with ``set of`` and ``optional`` qualifiers.

 Cardinality computation
 ^^^^^^^^^^^^^^^^^^^^^^^

-To compute the final cardinality of a function/operator call, take the cardinality of each input and apply the following transformations, based on the type qualifier (or lack thereof) for each:
+To compute the number of times a function/operator will be invoked, take the cardinality of each input and apply the following transformations, based on the type qualifier (or lack thereof) for each: